 Two veggies: Raw or cooked, whether your kids are veggie lovers or meh about the green stuff– having two options for variety is key (but you don’t need a new veggie every day!) .Same thing with fruit…Two fruit: so you’re getting a mix of flavors + micronutrients.
 Two proteins, two veggies and two fruits for five days means you have nine different options for combinations for the week.

 3. Have snacks on hand to pick and choose

-Rather than stressing out about buying or making snacks each and every week (which can also be expensive!), we buy a few types of snacks in bulk each month (see our real food snack favorites list at the end of the book) and the kids can pick and choose two snacks.
-Since their meals are already filled with protein, vegetables, fruit, and possibly whole grains-- they're getting a significant amount of nutrition from their main meal, so snacks can add some fun!
-Of course, we want snacks to hold our kids over- but just like with our nutrition, there's nothing wrong with a little fun.
+Rather than stressing out about buying or making snacks each and every week (which can also be expensive!), we buy a few types of snacks in bulk each month (see our real food snack favorites list in my free kids lunch guide) and the kids can pick and choose two snacks.
+Since their meals are already filled with protein, vegetables, fruit, and possibly whole grains– they’re getting a significant amount of nutrition from their main meal, so snacks can add some fun!
+Of course, we want snacks to hold our kids over- but just like with our nutrition, there’s nothing wrong with a little fun.

 4. Make a list of favorites